 Modifications can be made to your favorite foods during treatment.
 If corn on the cob is a favorite, you can cut the corn off the cob.
 Apples can be cut into bite-sized pieces, and carrots can be cooked slightly to make them less crunchy.
 If you ever have questions about your diet, we are always here to help.

 If you opt for clear aligners, the good news is you can still enjoy all of your favorite foods.
 Just pop the aligners out whenever you eat or drink anything other than water.

 You may experience some soreness and tenderness in the first few days after beginning orthodontic treatment.
 This is normal and shouldn’t last more than three to five days.
 Many patients find relief in warm saltwater rinses, or by using mild over-the-counter pain medicine.
 Cold compresses, as well as cold foods and drinks, can offer relief, as well.

 If you have irritation on the inside of your mouth caused by your appliance, use orthodontic wax on any offending areas.

 Many patients express the feeling of loose teeth during treatment.
 If you feel this, that means the treatment is working!
-In order to move to their new locations, your teeth have to first loosen from their current locations.
+In order to move to their new locations, your teeth must first loosen from their current locations.
 But don’t worry, that feeling won’t last forever.
 Once treatment is complete, your retainer will help hold your teeth in their new places as they become affixed.